xeokit/sdk/packages/sdk/src/formats/xgfstream/README.md

 `files` is keyed by stream-relative URI.
 Values are `ArrayBuffer` chunk bytes or JSON objects for the generated indexes/manifests; persist them with the same relative paths written in the manifests.

+When `assetLibraryChunkSize` is used, `sharedAssetMode: "global"` keeps reused geometry/material/texture assets in one shared dependency.
+`sharedAssetMode: "local"` duplicates reused assets into each local asset library instead.
+Local mode can reduce first-frustum fetch size for fine-grained streams, at the cost of a larger complete stream package.
+`sharedAssetMode: "sharded"` splits reused assets into multiple shared asset-library chunks, ordered by asset-library co-usage before packing.
+Reference chunks list only the shards they need, so already-loaded shared shards can be skipped before fetch.

 ### Node generator scripts